-Another additional tax is TV tax!
+Another additional tax is the TV tax!
 Because the BBC wants to remain ad-free, each household must pay a monthly TV tax.
-The only way to get out of paying is to not own a TV.
+The only way to get out of paying is not to own a TV.
 Does anyone really watch TV anymore?

 Washing and Drying Clothes

 In most countries, hanging your clothes out on a line to dry is standard.
 But if you’re moving to Scotland from North America, you’ll have to adjust and learn how to do your laundry without the joys of a dryer (or a tumble dryer, as they say in the UK).

 Even if you get your hands on a beloved tumble dryer, they are terrible in Scotland!
 Usually, the machines are one washer-dryer combo, with a definite quality compromise on the dryer side.

 I have heard they have considerably better machines now, but chances are you won’t have them in your rental flat.
 Just learn to hang your clothes, and your life will be a breeze!

 It’s almost like they move the laundry around in a circle for ten hours until it’s just damp, and you give up on waiting for warm, dry laundry that you doubt will ever come.